 After about an hour Javeed finally noticed the time.
 He did not have a boss but he knew he needed to get 12 more fares to have a good moneymaking day.
 This would also be one of his last few days to work before returning home to his family.
 As he cruised through the parking lot of the shopping center looking to pick someone up he noticed a Persian woman, with only her head covered and two little girls.
 They were about the age of his girls.
 He looked forward to seeing them could not wait for the week to end.

 Three days later, Javeed had read about a third of the book.
 It had challenged his ides about the world, politics, his family and his life.
-Each passage made him think and wonder about his life and his current cirminstances in a different way than ever before.
+Each passage made him think and wonder about his life and his current circumstances in a different way than ever before.

 The book was the last thing he packed before leaving for the airport.
-His friend, Kismet was going to drive him to the airport.
+His cousin, Kismet was going to drive him to the airport.
 A trip they both knew well.

 “Only once will I take you to the airport free of charge,” said Kismet.
 “Next time, you will be on the meter.”